 Despite these many changes—all of which occurred in secret—the investors kept the name of the touring company intact.
 So the ranch hand has the misfortune of knowing that a show continues to visit cities across the country, and that it bears a name that no longer adheres to the core commitments to quality, responsiveness, and authenticity on which it was originally built.

 If the ranch hand has learned one thing—and he believes that he has learned many—it is that he is not naturally a person who thrives on stage.
-While he loves the touring show, he is more suited to a role behind the scenes, one where he can let his intellect and curiosity and reflectiveness add value to the mobile theater.
-Now he believes that someone else should be donning the red jacket and black top hat each night.
+While he loves the touring show and its cast, he is more suited to a role behind the scenes, one where he can let his intellect and curiosity and reflectiveness add value to the mobile theater.
+Now he believes that someone else should be donning the red jacket and black top-hat each night.

 But he is proud for having worn them for as long as he did, for having pushed himself far beyond where he ever thought possible.
 And for having cared so deeply about the audience members he met along the way.

 Note — The photographs featured above were obtained from Unsplash.com.